Quasi-Bell states in a strongly coupled qubit-oscillator system and their delocalization in the phase space: Introduction

-In the ultra-strong coupling regime we employ the long-range time as well as the coupling strength dependence of the classical Wehrl entropy [\cite{W1978}] and the complexity [\cite{SA2002}] of the $Q$-distribution that measure the delocalization of the mixed state of the oscillator reduced density matrix in the phase space.
+In the ultra-strong coupling regime we employ the long range time dependence of the Wehrl entropy [\cite{W1978}] and the complexity [\cite{SA2002}] of the $Q$-distribution that measure the delocalization of the oscillator on the phase space.
 An analytical evaluation of the complexity of the coupled qubit-oscillator system is developed.
-These measures of delocalization are found to be qualitatively similar.
-The long-range time dependence of Wehrl entropy shows that the reduced density matrices in the ultra-strong coupling domain act as long-living metastable states undergoing Markovian fluctuations.
-Another observed feature is that in the ensemble of states there exist candidates which, following a peak dispersion in the phase space, exhibit diminishing delocalization with increasing coupling strength.
-Condensation of the $Q$-distribution in the phase space in the ultra-strong coupling regime is evident from the decrease of Wehrl entropy thereat.
-We set the general framework in Sec. \ref{General}.
-In Secs. \ref{qubit} and \ref{Q-function} we focus on obtaining closed-form expressions of qubit density matrix elements, $Q$-distribution, and expectation values of the quadrature variables of the oscillator in the strong coupling regime.
-The phase space description of the system for the ultra-strong coupling strength is given in Sec. \ref{Complexity}.
-We conclude in Sec. \ref{Conclusion}.
+Both of these measures of delocalization are found to be qualitatively similar.
+The time dependence of the Wehrl entropy in the ultra-strong coupling domain exhibits, after a transient period of rapid build up, a quasi-stationary behavior modulo the random high frequency fluctuations.
+We estimate the initial production-time of the Wehrl entropy.
+For small values of the amplitude of the quasi-Bell state on the phase space, interference of modes produces the squeezing effect.
+Using the Mandel parameter [\cite{M1979}] the nonclassicality of the photon statistics is also observed in this instance.